 Biochemical conversion processes include anaerobic digestion (which occurs in landfills and controlled reactors or digesters) and anaerobic fermentation (for example, the conversion of sugars from cellulose to ethanol).
 Biochemical conversion proceeds at relatively low temperatures and low reaction rates.
 Higher moisture feedstocks are generally good candidates for biochemical processes.
 The lignin fraction of biomass cannot be economically converted by anaerobic biochemical means.
 Therefore, a significant fraction of woody and some other fibrous feedstocks exits the process as a residue that may or may not have market value.
 The residue, called digestate, can be composted or used as a fertilizer.

 Thermochemical conversion processes include gasification and pyrolysis.
 Thermochemical conversion is characterized by higher temperatures and faster conversion rates.
 It is best suited for lower moisture feedstocks.
-Thermochemical routes can convert all of the organic portion of suitable feedstocks and create marketable co-products.
+Thermochemical routes can convert all of the organic portion of suitable feedstocks and create marketable co-products (biochar and syngas).
 The inorganic fraction (ash) of a feedstock does not contribute to the energy products and may contribute to fouling of high temperature equipment, increased nutrient loading in wastewater treatment and disposal facilities, and increased disposal costs.
 Inorganic constituents may also accelerate some of the conversion reactions.